gzigzigzeo/pg_closure_tree_rebuild/README.md

 Quick `#rebuild!` method implementation for [closure_tree](https://github.com/mceachen/closure_tree) on PostgreSQL.

-Say you have table with 1M+ hierarchical records and want to migrate to closure_tree.
-Initial rebuilding of hierarchies table with standard `#rebuild!` method will take dramatically long time.
+Say you have a table with 1M+ hierarchical records and you want to migrate it to closure_tree.
+Initial rebuild of hierarchies table using the standard #rebuild! method will take a dramatically long time.
 This library speeds up the process.
-It makes all the calculations using pure in-memory array and writes the result with `COPY FROM STDIN BINARY`.
+It makes all the calculations using pure in-memory array and writes the result using COPY FROM STDIN BINARY.

 ## Installation